glanceapp/community-widgets/widgets/komodo-container-manager-stunt-and-gimmicks-alex/README.md

 ## Komodo Container Manager - Stack Monitor
 Monitor the status and resource usage of your Komodo stacks and services.
-#### **WARNING:**
+> [!WARNING]
-*This is a relatively heavy widget that makes `1 + ( 2 x N )` API calls on every non-cached load/refresh, where `N = the total number of stacks managed by Komodo`.
+> *This is a relatively heavy widget that makes `1 + ( 2 x N )` API calls on every non-cached load/refresh, where `N = the total number of stacks managed by Komodo`.
-In testing, this occasionally caused load times in excess of four minutes.
+> In testing, this occasionally caused load times in excess of four minutes.
 Cache time has been set to 30 minutes to balance freshness vs. load time.
-You can set it lower, but anything below 5m is unlikely to matter.
-Hopefully this can be improved and optimized, but Komodo's API is currently very recursion-heavy, so until that changes it's inlikely to get much faster.
+You can set it lower,
+> but anything below 5m is unlikely to matter.
+Hopefully this can be improved and optimized, but Komodo's API is currently very recursion-heavy, so until that changes it's inlikely
+> to get much faster.

 #### Preview ( Collapsed )
 <img width="1248" height="357" alt="image" src="https://github.com/user-attachments/assets/97829606-fe69-4e28-9fe9-5c23383a64be" />

 #### Preview ( Expanded )
 <img width="1251" height="997" alt="image" src="https://github.com/user-attachments/assets/43fc1ae2-ad88-4b20-8bca-cfe6f83d4c59" />

 #### Preview ( Expanded w/ service details in popover )
 <img width="1251" height="1000" alt="image" src="https://github.com/user-attachments/assets/b1f9aea9-e20d-466c-87b4-00bbabfb2c6b" />
 ### Widget Yaml